rgomide/react-native-web-lessons/05-layout-with-react-native/README.md

 - space-around
 - space-evenly

-The effect of each `justifyContent` value is shown in image bellow:
+The effect of each `justifyContent` value is shown in image below:

 ![](../assets/2022-10-08-23-26-48.png)